 Here's an example.
 If you turn 70 in June of this year, you may take your first distribution any time up until April 1 of next year.
 You will be required to take your second distribution by December 31 of that same year.
 If you turn 70 on or after July 1 of this year, you may take your first distribution any time up until April 1 of the year after next.
 And you will be required to take your second distribution by December 31 of that same year.

 Earnings from your IRA funds are taxed as ordinary income.
 Your original contributions may or may not be taxable, depending on whether you took a tax deduction when you made them.
 If you have made both deductible and non-deductible contributions to your IRA, you will be required to take proportionate distributions of both.
-Your tax advisor can help you calculate how much tax you’ll have to pay.
+Your tax adviser can help you calculate how much tax you’ll have to pay.

 There are two basic options for Traditional IRA distributions after age 59½ without penalty:

 Yes, if you have taxable income for at least as much as you are contributing.
 And your income falls within the guidelines established by the IRS.
 If you or your spouse are still working at least part-time, then you are able to make contributions to a Roth IRA.